ueapy/enveast_python_course/src/installation.md

 The best way to set up Python for this course is with [conda](http://conda.pydata.org/docs/).

-1. Install [Anaconda](https://www.continuum.io/downloads) or, its lighter version, [Miniconda](http://conda.pydata.org/miniconda.html).
+1. Install [Anaconda](https://www.continuum.io/downloads).
 Use Python 3.5 version!
 [Determine if your OS is 32-bit or 64-bit](http://www.computerhope.com/issues/ch001121.htm)

-2. Once Anaconda/Miniconda distribution is installed, open a command line (Terminal.app on OSX or cmd.exe on Windows) and run the following instructions.
+2. Once Anaconda distribution is installed, open a command line (Terminal.app on OSX or Anaconda prompt on Windows) and run the following instructions.

 ### Unix / OSX
 ```